PixelAlphas/pixelalphas.github.io/assets/docs/collapseui/changelog/latest-version.md

 > **Changes —**
 - All icons are now white instead of gray-ish due to theme related.
-- Classic Menu (Old Collapse-UI Menu) are enabled by default temporaily for your feedbacks!
 - Scrolling backgrounds in the start button (will not be shown in this update due to "Classic Menu") should be corrected in terms of animations.

 > **Known issues —**